brainglobe/brainglobe.github.io/docs/source/documentation/cellfinder/user-guide/cellfinder-core.md

 from pathlib import Path
 from cellfinder.core.train.train_yaml import run as run_training

-# list of training yaml files
+# list of training YAML files
 yaml_files = [Path("/path/to/training_yaml.yaml)]

 # where to save the output